 There’s some pointless discussion between the doctor and the inspector.
 In the end, they decide to go see Talbot’s tomb.
 They find out… well basically, they found out what we already knew.
 A local copper gives some backstory from The Wolf-Man.
-Mannering calls in and finds out that Talbot escaped from his straightjacket and escaped.
+Mannering calls in and finds out that Talbot got out ofhis straightjacket and escaped.

-Maybe that would have been more fun to watch than the exposition scene.
+Maybe that daring escape would have been more fun to watch than the exposition scene.
 Just saying.

 Talbot finds Maleva (Maria Ouspenskaya), the old gypsy woman who gave him so much exposition in The Wolf Man.
 She is apparently in mainland Europe?
 Okay, I guess.
 Anyway, Talbot asks if she can help him die.
 She says no, but she’ll look after him, and take him to a man with the power to help him.

-They go off, lots of padding, then they arrive in… Vasaria.
+They go off — padding, padding — then they arrive in… Vasaria.
 Dun dun dun!
 In an inn, Maleva asks about Dr Frankenstein, while Talbot takes a shine to a young woman who works at the place.
 The innkeeper points out the ruins of a castle.
 Either this is Henry Frankenstein’s lab, now relocated to Vasaria and easily visible from town, or else the burned down ruins of Ludwig Frankenstein’s hospital, somehow transformed into a castle.
 The Innkeeper gives a vague Frankenstein backstory which could refer just as easily to Frankenstein or Ghost of Frankenstein, then kicks them out.

 As they drive away, the full moon rises, and Talbot runs off and turns into the Wolf-Man.
 A large party of villagers brings a dead girl to town and wonder whether the Monster did it.
 But no, they say that it was an animal bite that killed the girl, and go off in pursuit of a howling wolf.